sanyecao2314/docker-nexus/README.md

 ## Ports
-This Nexus ports is exposed:
+This Nexus port is exposed:

   - 8081 (GUI)